Ph0enix171/Ph0enix171/README.md

 - 👋 Hi, I’m @Ph0enix171
-- 👀 I’m interested in Android and Data Science
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ML+Data Science
+- 🌱 I’m currently in University
-- 💞️ I’m looking to collaborate on Android Development
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me rohan.rsc54@gmail.com

 <!---